 Dr. Christopher Hahn is a well-respected pianist and performer, teacher, adjudicator, clinician, and author.
 He has been teaching piano to students of all ages for over 25 years.
 Dr. Hahn is professor of piano and pedagogy, and Chair of the Keyboard Division at the University of Montana where he has been on faculty since 2004.

-Beth Mast earned a bachelor's of music in music theory from the University of Montana, studying both piano and voice.
-In addition to teaching at PLAY, she works in arts administration for The College Music Society and teaches yoga.
-She enjoys singing in the choir Dolce Canto, hiking, cooking, and spending time with friends and family.
+Beth Mast earned a Bachelor of Music degree in music theory from the University of Montana, studying both piano and voice.
+She enjoys singing in the choir Dolce Canto, yoga, hiking, and spending time with friends and family.

-Abby Van Allen is working towards a bachelors in music education, studying piano as her main instrument.
+Abby Loewen is working towards a Bachelor of Music degree in piano performance and pedagogy at the University of Montana.
 She is a second generation piano teacher, and has been playing since the age of 4.
 Abby has taken opportunities to teach English abroad in Thailand, and teach piano classes to children in Hawaii!
 She loves to travel, participate in outdoor activities, and loves teaching music!
 She finds fulfillment in connecting with people, witnessing their growth both as musicians and in their personal lives.